c4nzin/rate-limiter-express/README.md

 # Express Rate Limiter

-### A simple in-memory rate-limiting middleware for Express.js to restrict the number of requests a client can make within a given time.
-Ideal for lightweight use cases
+### This middleware helps to restrict the number of requests a client can make within a given time period.
+It's ideal for lightweight use cases and can be easily extended with in-memory, Redis, or MongoDB as storage options.

 To install :